Academic year 2019/20

 A level programmes saw a 3.8ppts increase in the proportion of students returned and retained for a second year.
 This is similar to the increase seen in 2018/19 where this rate increased by 4.1ppts.
 In contrast, applied general programmes saw a decrease of 1.0ppt and tech level programmes saw a decrease of 0.1ppts, though both programmes saw much larger falls in 2018/19 for this measure.
 Technical certificates are not included in this measure as typically they are not expected to be two years long.

-The increases in A level students returned and retained for a second year may reflect the reforms to A levels, meaning fewer AS level students in the A level cohort (who are more likely not to return than students who just study A levels).
+The increases in A level students returned and retained for a second year may reflect the reforms to A levels (opens in a new tab), meaning fewer AS level students in the A level cohort (who are more likely not to return than students who just study A levels).

 Retention: Retention measures by prior attainment